RobertoTorino/new-cdk-app/README_WORKSHOP.md

 }
 ```

-**2a - Optional - remove deprecated packages with this script (check the workshop files directory):**
+**2a - Optional: remove deprecated packages with this script (check the workshop files directory):**

 ```shell
 #!/bin/bash